-The Relationship of the Covenant to the Future: The Abrahamic Covenant also has features expanded upon in three other covenants given to the nation of Israel.
-These covenants also are unconditional and thus will be fulfilled in the future millennial time of blessing for the nation.
+The Relationship of the Covenant to the Future: The Abrahamic Covenant has features expanded upon in three other covenants given to the nation of Israel.
+These covenants are also unconditional and thus will be fulfilled in the future millennial time of blessing for the nation.